AlfieOfRoseHouse/EmailHarvester/README.md

 Coding Language: Python | Category: OSINT Tool | Difficulty: 1

 This Python script scrapes publicly available websites based on a search query and extracts any email addresses it finds.
-Inspired by digital reconnaissance tactics, this tool is designed for ethical, educational purposes.
+This tool is inspired by digital reconnaissance tactics and is designed for ethical and educational purposes only!

-**-- How it works --
+**-- How it works -- **

 - Uses Google search to find pages related to a query
 - Follows links, scrapes page text